teaching-lab/stack-cs-activities/activities/properties-functions/README.md

 ## Setup and preparation

-* Print the cards with [functions](functions.pdf) and their [properties](properties.pdf) for each student group
+* Print the cards with [functions](functions.pdf) and their [properties](properties.pdf) for each student group.
-  * The students will work in groups of 3 or 4 people
+	* The students will work in groups of 3 or 4 people.
-  * Each printed page can accommodate 4 groups (that is, at least 12 students)
+	* Each printed page can accommodate 4 groups (that is, at least 12 students).
+	* Use one-sided printing.
-* Cut the cards and divide them into equal groups
+* Cut the cards and divide them into equal groups.
-* The whole preparation takes at most 60 minutes
+* The whole preparation takes at most 60 minutes.

 ## Activity overview